-The user has the possibility to select a higher PFD frequency (up to 310MHz in Integer mode) by doing the following steps using [Register 6](#):
+1. The user has the possibility to select a higher PFD frequency (up to 310MHz in Integer mode) by doing the following steps using registers 6 and 7.
+2. The user needs to increase the size of the Band Select Clock Divider (normally 8-bits) by setting the bit [D6:D3] in the Register 6 to divide down to a frequency lower than 500kHz and higher than 125kHz.

-1. The user needs to increase the size of the Band Select Clock Divider (normally 8-bits) by setting bit [D6:D3] in [Register 6](#) to divide down to a frequency lower than 500kHz and higher than 125kHz.
-2. Use the Bit[D27:D26] to increase the lock detect precision for the faster PFD frequency.
+Use the Bit[D27:D26] to increase the lock detect precision for the faster PFD frequency.